EMIT-leadership-development/emit/_programs/church-leaders.md

 bookCover: PastorTrainingBook.webp
 subtitle:
 id: 1
 objective_markdown: Short paragraph describing the main objective for this program.
-For example - when you have completed this program you will be (complete) and be able to (complete).
 status: current

 entrance: Explain the entrance requirements for this program